 But not only horses have to face hard challenges, it is difficult for the traveling group of people as well.
 During the journey they have to forget some of the pleasures of civilization.
 They have to sleep in tents or look for shelter, cook food over a campfire, to live without hot water in a debilitating long journey along winding paths.
 However, all this is made for a noble purpose.
 To bring a light and beauty to people which are incapable to reach it themselves.

-In its season the active group of the theatre prepares three premieres, performs 200 shows which are attended by 40 000 spectators.
+In its season the active group of the theater prepares three premieres, performs 200 shows which are attended by 40 000 spectators.
 The repertoire boasts the writings of H. K. Andersen, Ch.
-Perrault, the plays of local authors E. Matulaite, E. Mezginaitė, J. Kazakaitis and national authors V. Žilinskaitė, S. Geda, R. Žilevičius, K. Kubilinskas.
+Perrault, the plays of local authors E. Matulaitė, E. Mezginaitė, J. Kazakaitis and national authors V. Žilinskaitė, S. Geda, R. Žilevičius, K. Kubilinskas.
 Outstanding stages managers and artists are invited to make the performances.
 Each meeting with a famous personality is a kind of a higher school for the artists and other staff.
-Young composers R. Kričena, L. Balčiūnas have debuted with their music pieces in this theatre.
-The theatre is the organizer of traditional festivals LAGAMINAS and the Week of Russian Puppet Theatre Artists in Lithuania.
+Young composers P. Kricena, L. Balčiūnas have debuted with their music pieces in this theatre.
+The theatre is the organizer of traditional international festivals LAGAMINAS (THE SUITCASE) and LĖLĖ GATVĖJE (THE PUPPET OUTSIDE).